-Waimea (or Kamuela) is primarily known for its cowboys, rodeo’s, and prime horseback-riding.
-There are however many more activities that can be enjoyed from Waimea.
-Nearby Waipi’o valley is one of the most scenic places of whole Hawaii, and offers stunning vistas and many many miles of hikes to hidden waterfalls and a black sand beach.
+Nearby Waipiʻo valley for example is one of the most scenic places on the Big Island and offers stunning vistas and many miles of hiking trails to among others a black sand beach.
 Of course, there are also several options in town that you should not miss when passing through.
-Below you can read more about:

 - The more general outdoor activities that you can enjoy around Waimea